Yoav666s/dnd-wiki/collections/_monsters/basic-rules/giant-crab.md

 traits: |
   **Amphibious.** The crab can breathe air and water.
 actions: |
   **Claw.** Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 4 (1d6 + 1) bludgeoning damage, and the target is grappled (escape DC 11).
 The crab has two claws, each of which can grapple only one target.
+reactions: ""
 excerpt: "Medium Beast, Unaligned"
 source: "Basic Rules"
 ---